 We've heard the warning before: "Winter is coming."
-In fact, we heard it for about seven seasons of Game of Thrones.
+In fact, we've heard it for about seven seasons of Game of Thrones.
 Still, not once during Jon Snow's defense against the White Walkers did we see him ready his skin for the inevitably harsh winds and icy climate past the Wall.
 Luckily, we're planning on being far more prepared this winter than Snow was.

 So, how do you combat the sort of climate that leaves your skin dull, dehydrated, and defeated?
 You need a major skin-care upgrade.
 Both Dr. Zeichner and dermatologist Jennifer MacGregor, MD, suggest using thicker moisturizers equipped to protect the skin's barrier.
 Another skin saver?
 Kinder, gentler cleansers that hydrate (rather than harsh exfoliating or foam formulations), since skin irritation can increase along with dryness in colder weather.